Yantra (river): Settlements and economy

 The Yantra basin encompasses six provinces but the river flows through three, Gabrovo, Veliko Tarnovo and Ruse.
 There are 22 settlements along its course, five towns and 17 villages.
 In Gabrovo Province are located the city of Gabrovo in Gabrovo Municipality and the village of Yantra in Dryanovo Municipality.
-In Veliko Tarnovo Province are situated Vetrintsi, Pushevo, Ledenik, Shemshevo, Veliko Tarnovo (city) and Samovodene in Veliko Tarnovo Province, Parvomaytsi, Gorna Oryahovitsa (town), Pravda, Dolna Oryahovitsa (town), Varbitsa and Draganovo in Gorna Oryahovitsa Municipality, and Petko Karavelovo, Radanovo and Karantsi in Polski Trambesh Municipality.
+In Veliko Tarnovo Province are situated Vetrintsi, Pushevo, Ledenik, Shemshevo, Veliko Tarnovo (city) and Samovodene in Veliko Tarnovo Municipality, Parvomaytsi, Gorna Oryahovitsa (town), Pravda, Dolna Oryahovitsa (town), Varbitsa and Draganovo in Gorna Oryahovitsa Municipality, and Petko Karavelovo, Radanovo and Karantsi in Polski Trambesh Municipality.
 In Ruse Province are Polsko Kosovo, Byala (town), Starmen and Botrov in Byala Municipality, and Dolna Studena, Beltsov, Dzhulyunitsa, Belyanovo, Novgrad and Krivina in Tsenovo Municipality.
 Its waters, especially in the lower course in the Danubian Plain, are utilized for irrigation.
 The upper sections of the Yantra and its tributaries are a source for potable water.
 There are several small hydro power plants, including Yantra HPP, Malusha HPP and Lyubovo HPP.

 Almost the entire length of the river valley is traversed by roads of the national network, including a 43.6 km stretch of the first class I-5 road Ruse–Stara Zagora–Makaza, which follows the river intermittently in the sections Byala–Petko Karavelovo, Samovodene–Veliko Tarnovo, and around Gabrovo.
 Another important road is the second class II-54 road Vardim–Byala, which runs next to the river for 8.2 km.

 Along the river valley between Byala and Veliko Tarnovo passes a section of major railway line Ruse–Stara Zagora–Podkova served by the Bulgarian State Railways.